-Public Hearings precede Public Comments.
-Anyone wishing to speak regarding a Public Hearing item may do so at that time.
+Anyone wishing to speak regarding a Public Hearing item shall do so at that time.
 The order of business for public hearings is as follows:

 - 1. Staff presentation

-- 2. Applicant/Appellant 10 minutes
+- 2. Applicant/Appellant, if any 10 minutes

 - 3. City Council Questions/Clarifications

 - 4. Public Comments 2 minutes per speaker, subject to adjustment by the Mayor

-- 5. Applicant/Appellant Rebuttal 5 minutes
+- 5. Applicant/Appellant Rebuttal, if any 5 minutes

 - 6. City Council Comments/Questions/Action

 Councilmembers should not speak to an issue until the public hearing has been closed.
-If a Councilmember has met with a proponent/developer or opponent of the subject hearing, they should acknowledge such meeting before the opening of the hearing at the Council meeting.
+If a Councilmember has met or communicated with a proponent/developer or opponent of the subject hearing, they should acknowledge such meeting or communication before the opening of the hearing.
 Once a hearing is closed, it is inappropriate for the public to speak except to answer an inquiry of Council Members addressed through the Presiding Officer.